Akshaykelagade/M2-EmbSys/Project/7_Output/README.md

 # Complete System
 ![complete system](https://user-images.githubusercontent.com/98802184/157097435-0b30cc08-f2e6-4e0c-9067-b50854105d94.PNG)
-- In this the whole system is presented which shows the all the sensors working and indicating the output in the form of motion of servo motor and blinking id led.
+- In this the whole system is presented which shows the all the sensors working and indicating the output in the form of motion of servo motor and blinking of led.